hgdeoro/daedalus/README.md

 * Make installable via virtualenv

+* Move Daedalus client to separate project

+* Add tests with Selenium / WebDriver Plus

+* Unify backend/frontend (to make easier development and installation)

+* Remove from requirements.txt requeriments for development (or split requirements.txt)

-Not implemented right now / Ideas
+Not implemented right now / Ideas / TODOs
 ----------------------------------------

+* Add check of memcache on status page

 * Accept messages even when lack some field(s)